DrupalizeMe/drupal_user_guide/README.txt

 * source

 The AsciiDoc source for the manual is in language subdirectories of the source directory.
-The index file is called "guide.txt", and it has include statements for the other files that make up the manual.
+The index file is called "guide.asciidoc", and it has include statements for the other files that make up the manual.

 * assets